vsundramurthy/stress-css-widget/README.md

 stress-css-widget
 =================

-A simple widget for CSS stress testing
+A simple widget for CSS stress testing.
+This is a cross browser css performnace testing widget.